-In the meantime, you should always remain respectful, careful, and calm.
+In any case, always remain respectful, careful, and calm.
 It’s important that your responses are well thought out, which means explaining your design rationale so the client can see your point of view.
 Also, consider explaining things differently to get the point across.

 A support group is another way to help you manage client feedback, especially in times of frustration.
 A fellow designer can encourage you to take a step back and see the situation from a different angle.

-In some cases, the client will try to push the blame to you for making bad design decisions, even after the project is completed.
-As such, you should always document the feedback provided, both positive and negative, to free yourself from any liabilities.
+In some cases, the client will try to push the blame on you for making bad design decisions even after the project is completed.
+As such, you should document the feedback provided, both positive and negative, to free yourself from any liabilities.

 Let’s start with the good: when the client provides constructive feedback, which means feedback that is specific, unbiased, and allows you to take immediate action.
 It can also add a fresh perspective and uncover potential areas for improvement.
 After freelancing for some time, you might find yourself following the same routine, and some habits can be hard to break.
 As such, you should always be open-minded to constructive feedback, since it gives you opportunities to hone your skills as a graphic designer.

-As most clients aren’t familiar with graphic design (which is why they hired you), it’s not uncommon for them to ask for changes that go against the basics of design.
-In such cases, you have to reestablish yourself as the expert, educate the client, and remind them that your goals are the same: to make the project a success.
+As most clients aren’t familiar with graphic design (which is why they hired you), it’s not uncommon for them to ask for changes that go against the fundamentals of design.
+In such cases, you have to reestablish yourself as the expert, educate the client, and remind them that your goals are the same — to make the project a success.
 Most likely, the client will value and follow your advice.

-One tip is to mock up your next set of concepts before presenting them to the client.
-Seeing your work in context will make it easier for them to visualize your vision, and convince them that you know what you are doing.
+One tip is to mock up your concepts before presenting them to the client.
+Seeing your work in context will make it easier for them to visualize your vision and convince them that you know what you are doing.

 Some clients might provide feedback that is vague.
 You will have to take the initiative and dig deeper to find out what exactly they have in mind.
-Another approach is to provide choices for them and keep them involved in the process.
-You want feedback to be actionable, otherwise you will be wasting time and effort on uncertainties, which is never a good thing.
+One approach is to provide options for them and keep them involved in the process.
+You want feedback that’s actionable, otherwise you will be wasting time and effort on uncertainties, which is never a good thing.

 A more difficult situation is when the client wants to abandon the design brief and go in a different direction altogether.
 It’s important to tread carefully here; talk to the client and find out the reason behind the decision, then decide whether such drastic changes are truly warranted.
 If not, you have to let the client know and propose better alternatives.